LIHPC-Computational-Geometry/miami/README.md

 The purpose is to provide common tools, scripts, and CI recipes to continously evaluate meshing algorithms.

+<span style="color: red;">WARNING.
+This repository is under construction and not usable right now.</span>
+## Python scripts

+The directory ‘scripts’ contains python scripts, that can be used to write *monitoring* pipelines:
+- The script [gen_tet_mesh.py](/scripts/gmsh_api.py) uses gmsh to generate a tetrahedral mesh from a step file.
+It can be used to convert step files available in [mambo](https://gitlab.com/franck.ledoux/mambo) into tetrahedral meshes that will be given to the faceted geometry manager of **gmds**.
 ## Frame 3D testing

+The frame3d testing pipeline is used in the

 ### Proposed scenario
 The testing framework relies on [snakemake](https://snakemake.github.io/).
 We build a workflow, that performs the following stages: